NullVoxPopuli/highlightjs-glimmer/README.md

 - `registerLanguage`

-    Convenience method for registering the glimmer syntax with highlight.js under the name "glimmer"
+    Convenience method for registering the glimmer template syntax with highlight.js under the name "glimmer"

 - `registerInjections`

-    Configures injections in supported languages where it's common to use glimmer syntax.
+    Registers the glimmer-javascript grammar, and installes `javascript`, `js`, `mjs` and `cjs` as aliases of it

 - `glimmer`

-    The highlight.js grammar function.
-This can be used to register the glimmer grammar under a name other than "glimmer".
+    The highlight.js grammar function for glimmer templates.
+This can be used to register the glimmer grammar without using the provided setup methods.

+- `glimmerJavascript`

+    The highlight.js grammar function for glimmer-javascript (gjs) files.
+This can be used to register the glimmer-javascript grammar without using the provided setup methods.

 ## CDN Usage